kddistor/EKRGtrace/README.md

 ### EKRGTraceGui.m

+To run, type command:
+`EKRGTraceGUI`

 The EKRG Trace GUI is an easy to use GUI for cell tracking and analysis.
+Requires a picked points(point picker file) before running.

-Input your files in the specifying fields and it'll track the cells
+Input your file criteria and the point picker file in the specifying fields and click run to run the analysis.

+### Overlaytracks.m

+This creates a video of the tracked cells.

-## EKRGtraceWithSeed.m
+### EKRGtraceWithSeed.m

 This script is what runs after value are put in the GUI.